vliz-be-opsci/py-sema/tests/commons/j2/fn-compliance/test-compliance-format.md

 ## Parts of the test-compliance format

-These independant conformance testing files are composed of mulitple parts that all fit four types.
+These independant conformance testing files are composed of multiple parts that all fit four types.

 Each of these start with a dedicated start-line that is recognisable by their leading character:
   * `#` for comments